Insurance for the people

 Good oral hygiene starts early – sometimes even before your little one has any teeth at all.
 Wipe your baby’s gums twice a day with a soft, clean cloth in the morning after the first feeding and right before bed.
 This can wipe away bacteria and sugars that can cause cavities.
 As teeth start to come in, brush twice a day with a soft, small-bristled toothbrush and water⁸.
 Visit the dentist after your baby’s first tooth appears but no later than the first birthday so you can spot any signs of problems early⁹.

 Young children can’t adequately care for their teeth and gums on their own.
 For children under three, it is recommended to start brushing their teeth twice a day with fluoride toothpaste¹⁰.
 Have them drink tap water that contains fluoride when possible and ask your child’s dentist to apply dental sealants whenever appropriate¹¹.
 For children aged three to six, it is recommended to use a pea-sized amount of toothpaste and watch them brush until they have good brushing skills¹².
 Make sure they don’t swallow their toothpaste.

 Some stages of tooth decay require treatment from a dentist.
 If you suspect you or your child might have rotten teeth, set up an appointment with your dentist.
-He or she may have a good idea of what stage of tooth decay you have and what actions you can take to treat it.
+They may have a good idea of what stage of tooth decay you have and what actions you can take to treat it.

 Depending on the stage of tooth decay you have, your dentist might recommend one of the following procedures: